dipanjannC/ai-resume-matcher/PRD.md

 If/when you outgrow MVP:

-* Replace FAISS with Milvus/Pinecone/Weaviate for horizontal scale and persistence.
+* Scale ChromaDB with distributed deployment or consider migrating to Milvus/Pinecone/Weaviate for larger-scale production needs.
 * Move embedding service to an async microservice or serverless with caching.
 * Introduce retraining/fine-tuning or use a larger embedding model where accuracy requires it.
 * Add SHAP/Model Cards + richer XAI for compliance teams.